peterdurham/code-boost/content/blog/20-04-08-javascript-dom-basics/index.md

 })
 ```

 There is plenty more to understanding the Document Object Model, and how to interface with it using JavaScript.
-To learn more about DOM Methods check out [this](http://code-boost.netlify.com/javascript-dom-methods/) tutorial.
+To learn more, check out this [DOM Methods](/javascript-dom-methods) tutorial.